jannepikkarainen/whatsuphome/FEATURES.md

 # Other features

+# Generative AI
+- Integrated with local GPT4All LLM.
+Zabbix is able to comment about the alerts in any way I like.

 # Blender 3D software integration
 - Custom Python scripts call Blender API and change alerting objects in scene to be red